Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.

-**Fixed:**

-- Backpack/Switch:
-  - Reverted back to primary color for the track, this means the dark mode track colour is now Sky Blue Tint 01.
-  - Set thumb colour to white, this has no effect in current versions of iOS as this matches the system.

-- Backpack/Button:
-  - Change destructive/secondary border colours to sky gray tint 06 in light mode.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).